Student council: Bulgaria

 In Bulgaria most of the universities have a student council, regulated by law and the regulations of each university.

 Canada

 In Canada, the student council is used for helping the school with special events and planning other events.
-As well student councils in Canada also act as a body to advocate for student issues like tuitions.
+Student councils in Canada also act as a body to advocate for student issues like tuitions.

 Chile

 Finland

 Secondary high schools, lukio, and vocational schools in Finland have student councils.
 They incorporate all the students of the institution, but their status is marginal, locally and nationally.
 Legislation demands that they should be heard in all matters pertaining to the education in the institution, but this is often not done.

 Germany

 Student representation is very important in the German school system.
 Each state in the Federal Republic of Germany has its own peculiarities in the system, but they are by and large similar.
 Although education in Germany is a matter for the federal states, there is a Federal student Conference where all state student councils can elect delegates to participate and exchange views on nationwide problems that arise in education.
 Every school in Germany has a student council.
-According to the student Council, every district has a District student council.
-At the municipal level, these councils deal with the school authorities and with the individual institutions, such as school offices, etc. Above this there is a state student representation in each state, where delegates from each district of the respective state come to exchange ideas.
+In the case of major changes that affect school life, the student council must agree.
+According to the student council, every district or larger city has a District student council/City student council.
+At the municipal level, these councils deal with the school authorities and with the individual institutions, such as school offices, etc. Above this there is a state student representation in each state, where delegates from each district/city of the respective state come to exchange ideas.
 This body is granted extensive rights such as a budget of between €40,000 and €70,000 for material costs, but is also obliged to consult with the Ministry of Education when important decisions are made.